Statistical Beamformer Exploiting Non-stationarity and Sparsity with Spatially Constrained ICA for Robust Speech Recognition: Statistical Beamforming Algorithm

+where the source variances are assumed to be time-varying and $\beta=1/2$.
+Then, the weighting function is given as

 It is noted that $\phi_k(\tau)$ in (\ref{phi_t_ICA}) contains both the TVV and the beamforming output.
 Although the TVV can be estimated by $\lambda_k(\tau) = |Y_k(\tau)|^2/4$, the TVV estimate directly obtained from $Y_k(\tau)$ makes no meaningful difference between ($\ref{phi_t_ICA}$) and (\ref{phi_t_MLDR}) with TVVs estimated by (\ref{MLDR_TVVs}).
-Instead, if the target mask is available, we can estimate the TVV with the moving average by Then, $\phi_k(\tau)$ in (\ref{phi_t_ICA}) utilizes target speech estimates from both $Y_k(\tau)$ as the beamforming output and observations masked by the target masks $\mathcal{M}_k(\tau)$.
+Instead, if the target mask is available, we can estimate the TVV with the moving average by

+Then, $\phi_k(\tau)$ in (\ref{phi_t_ICA}) utilizes target speech estimates from both $Y_k(\tau)$ as the beamforming output and observations masked by the target masks $\mathcal{M}_k(\tau)$.
 We refer to this beamformer as mask-based sparse MLDR (Mask-S-MLDR).
 With $\beta=1/2$, the weighting function considers the beamforming outputs and masked inputs with the same exponent.
 One may obtain a better beamformer when $\beta$ is a different value between 0 and 1.
 However, for a distribution with TVVs, the performance difference according to the value of $\beta$ was not critical in our experience.
 Therefore, the Laplacian distribution in (\ref{ICA_pdf}) is considered to obtain a mathematically simple beamformer.